 A scholarship grant, based on need, administered by the Oklahoma State Regents for Higher Education.
 You must be an Oklahoma resident to apply by using the Federal Application for Federal Student Aid (FAFSA).
-There is an application for this award.

 FEDERAL WORK-STUDY AND ON-CAMPUS STUDENT EMPLOYMENT